- Thesis & Research

 Research compliance requirements are changing rapidly and all Honors research must comply with mandates.
 The Research Office will provide particulars (contact email@example.com) and web-based courses are available in several areas.
 The OSU policy is that student research falls under the same guidelines as the rest of the university.

-[*] Students who transfer into the HC, either from OSU or another institution, are still required to complete the START tasks.
+[*] Students who transfer into the HC, either from OSU or another institution, are still required to complete the Stage 1- Plan tasks.